dfuse-io/docs/content/eosio/admin-guide/components.md

 ### `dgraphql`

 **Description**: `dgraphql` is a server process serving end-user requests in the GraphQL format.
 It speaks GraphQL over both HTTP and gRPC.
 It routes most of its request to the appropriate service.
-In particular: `search-router` (for backward/forward searches), `fluxdb` server (for state queries), `blockmeta` (for block by time resolutions), `tokenmeta` (for token queries).
+In particular: `search-router` (for backward/forward searches), `statedb` server (for state queries), `blockmeta` (for block by time resolutions), `tokenmeta` (for token queries).

 **High Availability considerations**: This process is stateless, and can be scaled up or down for the desired throughput.
 You want at least 2 to sustain one being down.